SUNDAY, JUNE 14, 2020

 The swim will be broken into 2 major waves, separated by TBC minutes.
 Wave 1 will be Championship distance swimmers (individual and relay) and Wave 2 will be Sport distance (individual and relay).
-We do not anticipate issues will a crowded swim.
+We do not anticipate issues with a crowded swim.
 The start area beach is large and swim ‘lanes’ will provide lots of room for racers to spread out.
-Swimmers will less experience or anxiety may self-seed to the rear of each wave and we have plenty of water safety out on the course.
+Swimmers with less experience or anxiety may self-seed to the rear of each wave.
+We have plenty of water safety people out on the course.

 No. Traditional road handlebars are not permitted and tire width must be minimum 1.5”.

 The run course similarly is a mix of gravel and decommissioned logging road, gravel double track and traditional single track.
-The run course does contain some technical features, including the decent of the Green Lake Loop (decommissioned logging road) on the Championship route and final single track trails to finish (elevated slated woodwork) (both Sport and Championship routes).
-This will make the run, fun and challenging to all.
+The run course does contain some technical features, including the descent of the Green Lake Loop (decommissioned logging road) on the Championship route and final single track trails to finish (elevated slatted woodwork) (both Sport and Championship routes).
+This will make the run fun and challenging for all.

 As a TriathlonBC sanctioned race the Whistler X Triathlon will adhere to official ITU rules, which can be found at https://www.triathlon.org/uploads/docs/itusport_competition-rules_2018.pdf.

 There is no parking at Lost Lake.
-Please plan to park in one of the public parking lots (https://www.whistler.ca/services/transportation/parking) and walk/ride into the race.
-Bus service may be available for spectators (https://www.whistler.ca/services/transportation/transit).
+Please plan to park in one of the public parking lots (https://www.whistler.ca/services/transportation/parking) and walk or ride into the race area.
+Bus service from the village should be available for spectators (https://www.whistler.ca/services/transportation/transit).